Ulyssedev/Vinted-Bot-Docs/docs/features-starter/analytics.md

 ## Query analytics

-You can select the `📈 Query analytics` option in the [select menu](/docs/features-starter/basic-analytics#usage) to get access to the analytics.
+You can select the 📈 Query analytics option in the select menu.
 A prompt will then ask you to input a query, you can input any keyword wanted or any Vinted catalog url.
 Once done, the bot will send you a message with the analytics for the query you entered.